 TCA is trichloroacetic acid and is a substance used for aggressive chemical peels.
 CROSS is an acronym for Chemical Reconstruction of Skin Scars.
 In acne scars, a very small amount of high concentration TCA is placed on a tooth pick and placed in the depths of icepick and small boxcar scars.
 This caused a small injury in the scar which is then healed from bottom up with new collagen to result in a shallower scar.
-In wider scars, a method called TCA paint can be used with less concentrated TCA.
 There are a few days of crusts that need to be kept moist to assure best results.
 A series of 4-6 treatments is usually needed.

 In some patients, there are atrophic scars and areas of lipoatrophy (fat loss).
 The most efficacious method to treat these scars are with dermal fillers.
 The superficial atrophic scars require filler using a needle to place the product in the dermis.
-The two fillers used by Dr. Weiner in the dermis are Restylane Refyne and Bellafill.
+The filler that is used by Dr. Weiner in the dermis will be Restylane Refyne.
 Deeper injections are required for fat atrophy from scarring as well as aging.
-These injections are performed using cannula technique and fillers used are Lyft, Restylane, Defyne, Sculptra, and Bellafill.
+These injections are performed using cannula technique and fillers used are Lyft, Restylane, Defyne and Sculptra.